Advanced Level and Alternative Courses

 Running Start is a recognized course of study offered by community colleges and available to high school students who have earned sufficient credits to obtain at least 11th grade standing.

-Eligible students must be enrolled in a Washington state public high school, or meet all applicable requirements for home-based instruction students, and demonstrate readiness for college level or professional/technical coursework in a college environment.
+Eligible students must be enrolled in a Washington state public high school and demonstrate readiness for college level or professional/technical coursework in a college environment.

-The program provides high school students the opportunity to enroll in college-level courses for credit, with free or reduced tuition, while earning high school credit at the same time for up to six quarters.
-Students may take up to 15 credits at Running Start.
-The number of credits allowed is determined by the number minutes per week that the student attends at their SPS home school.
-In addition, if families wish to pay for additional credits, they may do so – up to 18 total credits.
+The program provides high school students the opportunity to enroll in college-level courses for credit, with free or reduced tuition for up to 15 credits, while earning high school credit.
+Part-Time Running Start Enrollment is also an option.
+The number of credits allowed is determined by the number minutes per week that the student attends high school.
+Families are responsible for fees, books and other costs.
+Fee waivers may be available for students receiving Free or Reduced Lunch.

 To learn more about Running Start options talk with your high school counselor, the running start coordinator at your local community college and visit OSPI Running Start Program.